 Today’s business landscape is a hybrid of in-person and digital experiences.
 Building a navigable website lends a major boost to your business’s credibility because it gives customers a reliable, ever-present source of information in an easily accessible format.

-While modern website building tools make it easier than ever before, it is still important to know the basic anatomy of a website.
-Each component serves and important purpose on your site and taken together should offer visitors and customers alike a seamless experience with your business.
+While modern website-building tools make it easier than ever before, it is still important to know the basic anatomy of a website.
+Each component serves an important purpose on your site and taken together should offer visitors and customers alike a seamless experience with your business.

-Here are the key web page components you need to know in 2021.
+Here are the key web page components you need to know.

 These are the key website components.
 Most of us don’t think about them as we navigate through the internet but would notice them if they were missing or somehow off, because they are essential elements.

 The header is the top portion of your website that contains the logo, menus, usually a search bar, and often simple call-to-action buttons like an email opt-in or “call now” button.

 The current trend is for simple headers that load quickly rather than heavy, image-laden ones that take up half the page.